harry-138/stock_prediction/README.md

 So install yfinance library using pip install yfinance command As the dataset do not contain any missing value and any categorical value so we dont require to manipulate our dataset.

+As the model linear regression is best suited for the model where r2 score is higher than the svr model.
+More Algorithms can be used for the model to predict the final outcome like random forest and decision tree.